jiffy-labs/jiffyscan-docs/blog/2023-05-16-decoding-4337-calldata/index.md

 <b>4337 Bundle Internal Txns as shown on <a href="https://polygonscan.com/tx/0x7ed286f4be6ed5d219054ae38b4fa1071befb26211c235b108472ccaabfee204">polyscan</a></b>
 </p>

-Here, there were two UserOps, both successful shown by the first two transfer calls of 0.2 MATIC and 0.18 MATIC respectively.
-Then there's a third internal transaction transferring 0.17699 MATIC to the beneificiary, which in this case is the [stackup](https://www.stackup.sh/) bundler itself.
+Here, there are two UserOps, both successful shown by the first two transfer calls of 0.2 MATIC and 0.18 MATIC respectively.
+Then there's a third internal transaction transferring 0.17699 MATIC to the beneificiary, which in this case is the [stackup](https://www.stackup.sh/)'s bundler itself.

 ## What's Next
-Probably give a try to submitting a UserOp yourself.
+Try submitting a UserOp yourself.
 Resources listed at [awesome-account-abstraction](https://github.com/4337Mafia/awesome-account-abstraction) can help you explore further.

 Remember you can use the [JiffyScan](https://app.jiffyscan.xyz/) interface to share your UserOps with your friends and community.